zoryzhang/cobweb/examples/quantitative-cluster/README.md

 A partition/clustering can be derived in many ways.
 Here we generate a "best" partition based on the memberships of the instances among the children concepts of the root of the tree (i.e. the concepts at the 2nd level, right below the root) by recursive simulations.

-Given a number of splits, `nth_split` in each recursion, we choose a concept at the 2nd level to split (i.e. remove it and elevate its children to the 2nd lebel) that results in the greatest category utility of the tree (i.e., the branch including the root and its children), until we have make `nth_split` splits at that level.
+Given a number of splits, `nth_split` in each recursion, we choose a concept at the 2nd level to split (i.e. remove it and elevate its children to the 2nd level) that results in the greatest category utility of the tree (i.e., the branch including the root and its children), until we have make `nth_split` splits at that level.
 (Note: `nth_split` does not necessarily equal to the number of clusters/concepts at that level Cobweb has eventually)

 ### Compare the clustering with ground-truth classifications

 After making a clustering of the instances, we compare it with the ground-truth classifications of the instances with the Rand Index (RI), a similarly measure between two clusterings by "considering all pairs of samples and counting pairs that are assigned in the same or different clusters in the predicted and true clusterings".
-Here we use the [Adjusted Rand Index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html) (ADI).
+Here we use the [Adjusted Rand Index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html) (ARI).
 When it is closer to 1.0, both clusterings are more similar to each other.

 ### Visualization of the clustering